 Something relating to the current economic environment and IDR that borrowers should be aware of is, if your income has decreased dramatically, you can apply to have your IDR payment recalculated.
 However, having a reduction in income doesn’t necessarily mean re-calculating your payment amount is the best action to take for your situation.

 The 120 "qualifying payments for PSLF is the area causing the most confusion.
 There is currently conflicting information from seemingly equally credible sources.
-As of April 1st, FedLoan Servicing’s website suggests that, “If you are pursuing Public Service Loan Forgiveness or Income-Driven Repayment (IDR) forgiveness, you may not want to go into an administrative forbearance because the time spent in an administrative forbearance does not count toward the required payments.”
+As of April 1st, FedLoan Servicing’s website suggests that “If you are pursuing Public Service Loan Forgiveness or Income-Driven Repayment (IDR) forgiveness, you may not want to go into an administrative forbearance because the time spent in an administrative forbearance does not count toward the required payments.”
 This is a clear interpretation that the suspension of payments under the CARES Act will not count toward your 120 qualifying payments.

-However, when you read the language of the CARES Act, we are led to believe something completely different.
+However, when you read the language of the CARES Act, you are led to believe something completely different.
 Section 3512 (c) states, “the Secretary shall deem each month for which a loan payment was suspended under this section as if the borrower of the loan had made a payment for the purpose of any loan forgiveness program or loan rehabilitation program...”

 Other reputable outlets such as Forbes go as far as suggesting that servicers’ websites are wrong and not updated yet.
 “As of March 29, 2020, the U.S. Department of Education and loan servicers have not yet updated their websites to reflect the provisions enacted by the CARES Act.”
 The author of a series of articles by Forbes, Zack Friedman, is making very bold declarations by telling readers that the suspension of payments will count toward your 120 payments.
 We caution any readers that a formal interpretation by the U.S. Department of Education and your loan servicer is likely what will be required to have a definitive answer on this topic.